DisCoTec/discotec.github.io/2020/attendees.md

     ![Q&A](screenshots/q_and_a.png){:height="50%" width="50%"}

-4. The `Q&A` panel shown pops up.
-This panel organises questions in two tabs: `All questions` and `My questions`.
+4. The `Q&A` panel pops up.
+This panel organises questions in two tabs: `All questions` and `My questions`. `All questions` lists the questions that **have been answered** by the presenter; these will be visible to all webinar attendees.
+The `My questions` tab shows the questions that you have asked.

     ![Q&A](screenshots/q_and_a_dialog.png){:height="50%" width="50%"}

-    `All questions` lists the questions that **have been answered** by the presenter; these will be visible to all webinar attendees.
-The `My questions` tab shows the questions that you have asked.
-To pose a question to the presenter, simply type the question and press `Send`.
+    To pose a question to the presenter, type the question and press `Send`.
 The presenter receiving your question may then choose to address your question.
 Questions will be answered by presenters live over the mic.
-Any questions that remain unaddressed by presenters will only be visible in your `Q&A` panel, but are not seen by others.
+Any questions that remain unaddressed by presenters will only be visible in your `Q&A` panel, and are not seen by others.

-5. If and when your question is addressed by the presenter, you will be automatically given the option to **unmute your mic** in case you wish to pose further follow up questions.
+5. If and when your question is addressed by the presenter, you will be automatically given the option to **unmute your mic** in case you wish to ask further follow up questions.
 Press `Unmute` to enable your mic.

     ![Q&A](screenshots/unmute.png){:height="50%" width="50%"}